-Today, loads of studies are proving the medicinal benefits of sarsaparilla plant to several diseases.
+Today, loads of studies prove the medicinal benefits of sarsaparilla plant to several diseases.
 Most researches indicate its effect as a libido booster and could also aid to menopausal symptoms.

 What is Sarsaparilla?

-Sarsaparilla is a long perennial vine with prickly stems and long, creeping roots.
+Sarsaparilla is a long perennial vine with pricky stems and long, creeping roots.
 It is native in Mexico, Central America and the Caribbean.
 Its scientific name is Smilax ornate and also known as Honduran sarsaparilla, Jamaican sarsaparilla and “khao yen” in ancient China.
-Its name is derived from a Spanish word zarzaparrilla, which means zarza as “bramble” and parrilla, meaning “little grape vine”.
-Roots of Sarsaparilla are mostly used in treatments of diseases.

 How Sarsaparilla Works?

-Sarsaparilla contains different active ingredients and one of those that is responsible for its healing property is the saponins, specifically sarsapogenin saponins.
-This compound could be altered to steroids in the lab and are not naturally produced by the human body.
-Saponins bind to endotoxin (a compound that could kill harmful bacteria) in the digestive tract that results to its therapeutic property in some ailments of the joints, liver and reproductive system.
+Sarsaparilla contains different active ingredients.
+One active ingredent are the saponins, specifically sarsapogenin saponins.
+This compound alters steroids in the lab and are not produced by the human body.
+Saponins bind to endotoxin (a compound that could kill harmful bacteria) in the digestive tract.
+This is a good treatment for some ailments in the joints, liver and reproductive system.
 In fact, during 1820 to 1910, sarsaparilla was registered in the U.S. Pharmacopoeia as a treatment for syphilis.

-The herb is also said to balance the glandular function by producing and stabilizing the hormone production of testosterone and progesterone, that leads to increase of sexual drive.
+Sarsaparilla also balances glandular function by producing and stabilizing the hormone production of testosterone and progesterone, that leads to increase in sexual drive.

 Sarsaparilla in Menopause